abhith/abhith.net/website/blog/2018-04-12-dot-net-interview-questions-and-answers.md

 ### Angular

-- Why choosen Angular over React JS
+- Why chosen Angular over ReactJS
 - What is Polyfills.js
 - Pure/Impure Pipes
 - ViewChild
 - Template driven forms
-- What does NgOnChanges,NgDirty
+- NgOnChanges, NgDirty
-- What is @Input/@Output
+- What is @Input and @Output
-- How to deploy Angular Project and what is dist folder
+- How to deploy Angular project and what is dist folder
 - How Angular works in browser
 - What is AOT
-- How to wirte Custom Pipes and how will name
+- How to write Custom Pipes and how will name

 As you can see, this a long list so will take time to format the questions as well as include answers.
 Consider this as a draft for now.